-As of December 31, 2020, there were a number of damage claims and lawsuits pending against the City.
+As of December 31, 2021, there were several damage claims and lawsuits pending against the City.
 However, in our opinion, with which the City Attorney concurs, neither the potential liability from any single claim or lawsuit, nor the aggregate potential liability resulting from all pending claims or lawsuits, would affect materially the financial condition of the City.